Bedrock-OSS/bedrock-wiki-legacy/guide/custom-entity-full.md

 ___
 ___

-# Your progress so far:
+# Your progress so far

 **What you've done:**
 - Defined the resources of your entity, which you created previously.